 - Rewards: 5 percent cash back on up to $1,500 in purchases each quarter on rotating categories after you activate, then 1 percent

 - Best for: Students, those with little credit history

 - Regular APR: 12.99 percent to 26.99 percent variable

 - Rewards: Earn 1 percent on eligible purchases or up to 1.5 percent cash back on eligible purchases when you make 12 on-time payments, plus 2 percent to 10 percent cash back at select merchants.

 The bottom line

 Reporting a balance on your cards of more than about 30 percent of its maximum credit line will hurt your score and carries additional risks.
 The lower your balances, the better your score, and a very low balance will keep your financial risks low.
 But the best way to maintain a high credit score is to pay your balances in full on time, every time.

 How you choose to use the credit that is given to you is always up to you and your own personal situation.
 But knowing how your choices affect both your credit score and your overall financial health is smart.

-Have a credit score question for Steve?
-Drop him a line at the Ask Bankrate Experts page.
+Have a credit score question?
+Drop us a line at the Ask Bankrate Experts page.